-Water: Avoid overwatering.
+Water: Avoid too much.
 It needs to be gently pushed into dormancy at the beginning of November to ensure holiday blooms, allow the plant to dry out between light waterings during this time.
-Keep soil lightly moist during blooming.
+Keep soil slightly moist during blooming.

 Pests: Almost immune.
-Yellow leaves and flower buds dropping off may be caused by too much water.
+Yellow leaves and flower buds dropping off may be caused by over-watering.

-Notes: Set pot outdoors in summer and forget about it.
-Bring it in before frost, withhold water for about six weeks, then begin to water about time to produce buds for holiday bloom.
+Notes: Set pot outdoors in summer and forget about it (avoid harsh sun locations).
+Bring it in before frost, withhold water for about six weeks, then begin to water when it’s around the time to produce buds for holiday bloom.